icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

   implement multiple usages (e.g. a standard interface and a firmware upgrade interface) (bug #480).
 - Support for concurrent sending, i.e. multiple commands can be active simultaneously (feat. #387).
   Useful e.g. for sending a text command while a repeating text command is already ongoing.
-  Can be enabled at [Settings... > Advanced... > Send > Allow concurrent sending].
+  Can be enabled at [Terminal > Settings... > Advanced... > Send > Allow concurrent sending].
 - Text terminals: Option to glue characters of a line together, enabled by default, resulting in fewer line breaks when sending and receiving in full-duplex (related to feat. #19 and bug #176).
 - Text terminals: Option to wait for response, resulting in request and response being displayed adjacently.
 Useful for sending multi-line commands and files with ping-pong-style command sets (feature request #19 and bug #176).
   Note for serial COM ports: In order to only limit the send rate, YAT offers other settings, e.g.
-  [Settings... > Advanced... > Send > Buffer not more than baud rate permits].
-That setting limits the send rate enough in most cases, and lets an active hardware or software flow control do its job even with large amount of data.
+  [Terminal > Settings... > Advanced... > Send > Buffer not more than baud rate permits] which limits the send rate and lets an active hardware or software flow control do its job even for small buffers and large amount of data.
 - Content separator can now be configured.
 Useful for e.g. displaying or logging hex data without separating spaces, e.g. "414243", using [None].
 Separator format can now also be configured.
 - Additional keyword \!(TimeStamp) allowing injection of current date/time (feature request #400).